 Establish a routine

-Repeated patterns of behaviour before bedtime can help prepare your child for sleep, ensuring children get a reliable, healthy amount of sleep every night.
+Repeated patterns of behaviour before bedtime can help prepare your child for sleep.
 A routine can differ from family to family, but it typically involves brushing teeth, putting on pyjamas, turning off all electronics, and perhaps, reading a book.

 Consider an investment in a natural mattress.
 A natural mattress uses the softest quality fillings and all natural materials.